abogdanova/SwarmGE/README.md

 ###Truncation
 =============

+Truncation selection takes an entire population, sorts it, and returns the best `SELECTION_PROPORTION` of that population.

 Activate with:

     --selection truncation

+or by setting the parameter `SELECTION` in either a parameters file or in the params dictionary.

-Selection proportion is set by default at 0.5.
+Selection proportion is set by default at 0.5 (i.e. return the top 50% of the population).
 This value can be changed with the flag:

     --selection_proportion [NUM]

-where `[NUM]` is a float between 0 and 1.
+or by setting the parameter `SELECTION_PROPORTION` in either a parameters file or in the params dictionary, where `[NUM]` is a float between 0 and 1.

+*__NOTE__ that unless the specified* `SELECTION_PROPORTION` *is 1 (i.e. 100%), truncation selection necessarily returns a selected parent population that is smaller in size than the original population.*

 ##Variation
 ---------